Spomky-Labs/RoleHierarchyBundle/README.md

 This version of the bundle requires:

-* Symfony 2.1+
+* Symfony 2.3+
 * PHP 5.3+

-It has been successfully tested using `PHP 5.4` to `PHP 5.6` and `HHVM`.
+It has been successfully tested using `PHP 5.4` to `PHP 5.6` and `HHVM` under Symfony `2.3` to `2.6`.

-Note: PHP 5.3 environment have not been but should work.
+Note: PHP 5.3 environment have not been but should work (tests fail because of the use of traits introduced in PHP 5.4).

 # Installation #